-Strategic Objectives 2019-2021
+Strategic Objectives 2022-2024

-The Co-operative Party's Strategic Objectives were revised in November 2018 and an updated Strategic Plan was produced to direct the Party's work and priorities to the end of 2021.
-During 2021 the NEC reviewed the Party's objectives and agreed a new Strategic Plan for 2022-24 to meet these.
+The Co-operative Party's Strategic Objectives were revised in November 2021 and an updated Strategic Plan was produced to direct the Party's work and priorities to the end of 2024.

 Progress towards the five strategic objectives frames the Party's reporting to members and subscribing societies.
 This is work is outlined separately in the Annual Review.